AnnalisaFoglia/Python/README.md

 # Python
-Phyton codes used in excercises
+Phyton codes used in excercises while learning and practicing